m2iyer/blockchain-playground/README.md

 # blockchain-playground
-Project to work on blockchain tech ideas!
+Project to work on blockchain tech ideas
+ 1. To-do list powered by ethereum smart contracts with a client side app for the to-do.